dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 * We find that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])

-By the end of this post, we'll be able to build a probe that uses the models activations to determine whether the model thinks a variable read corresponds to a nullable variable, and show that internal knowledge like so:
+We end with a demo: after we train a probe that uses the determines whether the model thinks a variable read corresponds to a nullable variable, we can demonstrate that internal knowledge in a reading diagram:

 ![A diagram showing a simple program, and the probes nullability predictions for each variable load.](images/reading_diagram.svg){#fig:reading1 .inlinefig}